telerik/teststudio-docs/docs/features/recorder/highlighting-menu/quick-steps/quick-verification.md

 > **Note**
 >
-> The engine for creating the verification sentences allows you to __convert any Verification step to Wait or Extracttion step (converting to extraction step is available for text based verifications)__.
+> The engine for creating the verification sentences allows you to __convert any Verification step to Wait or Extraction step (converting to extraction step is available for text based verification)__.
 Use the _Change Role_ option from the <a href="/features/test-maintenance/test-step-context-menu" target="_blank">step context menu</a> and choose from the options in the sub-menu.
 > ![Change Role Option](/img/features/recorder/advanced-recording-tools/element-steps/verifications/quick-verification/fig0.png)

 ## Create a Verification Step in Recording Mode